pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Actions.rst

 Creation Actions
 ................

-.. incimage:: /images/ModelCreationShelf1.jpg 300px right
+Model Creation actions are all available as 3D icons on the two shelves on the bottom of the left wall of the :ref:`work area <ug-work-area>`.
+Each creates :ref:`a model of a specific type <ug-model-types>`

 .. incimage:: /images/ModelCreationShelf0.jpg 300px right

-XXXX Fix text for new shelf layout.

-Model Creation actions are all available as 3D icons on the bottom shelf on the left wall of the :ref:`work area <ug-work-area>`.
-Each creates :ref:`a model of a specific type <ug-model-types>`

-From left to right on the shelf, the icons/actions are:
+From left to right on the bottom shelf, the icons/actions are:

   - Box model (:action:`Create Box`)
   - Cylinder model (:action:`Create Cylinder`)
   - Sphere model (:action:`Create Sphere`)
   - Torus model (:action:`Create Torus`)

+.. incimage:: /images/ModelCreationShelf1.jpg 300px right

+From left to right on the next shelf up, the icons/actions are:

   - Surface of revolution model (:action:`Create Rev Surf`)
+  - Extruded model (:action:`Create Extruded`)
   - Text model (:action:`Create Text`)
   - Imported model (:action:`Create Imported Model`)